fadhlaouir/create-express-node-starter/SECURITY.md

 ## Reporting a Vulnerability

-At [Your Organization], we take security vulnerabilities very seriously.
+We take security vulnerabilities very seriously.
 If you believe you have found a security vulnerability in our project, please report it to us as soon as possible.
 We appreciate your help in disclosing the issue responsibly.

 To report a security vulnerability, please email us at [raed.fadhlaoui@hotmail.com](mailto:raed.fadhlaoui@hotmail.com) with the following details: